Voting Power Model

 • Verification Checks: Only TRIS IDs with valid onboarding (ZK-KYH/KYB) are eligible

-Governance in Tythe isn’t just a mechanism — it’s a privilege earned by credibility.
+Governance in Tythe isn’t just a mechanism.
+It exists as a privilege earned by credibility.

 This voting model ensures it stays that way.